 \section{Data Augmentation}

-Previous efforts in multiple fields on SSL \cite{ding2022data,li2021data,tian2020makes} have demonstrated that data augmentation plays a pivotal role in learning quality and generalizable representations.
-Before detailing the SSR methods, we summarize the commonly used data augmentation approaches in SSR and divide them into three categories: sequence-based, graph-based, and feature-based.
-Most of these augmentation approaches are task-independent and model-agnostic which have been used across different paradigms of SSR.
-For those task- and model-dependent approaches, we will introduce them along with the concrete SSR methods in Section \ref{sec:contrastive}-\ref{sec:Hybrid}.
+Prior studies \cite{ding2022data,li2021data,tian2020makes} have highlighted the crucial role played by data augmentation in facilitating the learning of high-quality, generalizable representations.
+Before delving into SSR methods, we present an overview of commonly used data augmentation techniques in SSR and classify them into three categories: sequence-based, graph-based, and feature-based.
+Most of these augmentation methods are task-independent and model-agnostic and have been employed across various paradigms of SSR.
+For task- and model-dependent approaches, we will introduce them along with specific SSR methods in Sections \ref{sec:contrastive}-\ref{sec:Hybrid}.